ReBarsotti/ResearchScripts/workflow/README.md

 5. fit_TEMPLATE.cfg is the template for fit configuration files to be created and then fit with amptools
 6. genCFG.pl is used to create config files from the template
 7. driveFit.pl is used to actually run the fits

+**uncertainty codes**
+- statErr.C is used to compute the statistical uncertainties.
+The bootstrap uncertainties are pre-computed.

 **Plotting codes**
-- plotYield.C is used to plot the yields of the different components with pre-computed statistical errors
+- plotYield.C is used to plot the yields of the different components with pre-computed statistical uncertainties
-- fullErrorAsym.C is used to plot the asymmetry "money" plot using pre-computed statistical and systematic errors
+- fullErrorAsym.C is used to plot the asymmetry "money" plot using pre-computed statistical and systematic uncertainties
 - ninepanel.C and genninepanel.C will produce the fit result plots show in my thesis appendix (ninepanel is the green accMC and data plots, genninepanel is the yellow genMC).
 The root files needed for these plotting codes can be produced using the plotResults executble